-Our names are and and we are members of Overeaters Anonymous.
-We're here to share our experience and help guide you in your journey toward a spiritual solution to your drinking problem.
+Our names are and and we are members of Alcoholics Anonymou is.
+We're here to share our experience and help guide you in your journey to ward a spiritual solution to your drinking problem.

-So that we can complete each session within 11⁄2 hours and still provide ample time for questions, we request that you write down anything that you do not understand or need clarified and save it until the end of the session.
+So that we can complete each session within 1 hours and still provide ample time for questions, we request that you write down anything that you do not understand or need clarified and save it until the end of the session.
 We will answer questions at that time.